 - Shipper on Deck: Xander says Riley is the kind of guy who comes along once in a lifetime, but Buffy has been treating him like the Rebound Guy.

-- Simple Staff: Despite her mockery of the quarterstaff in Season One, Buffy uses it here to lethal effect.
+- Simple Staff/Broomstick Quarterstaff: Despite her mockery of the quarterstaff in Season One, Buffy uses it here to lethal effect.

 - Speak Now or Forever Hold Your Peace: Riley tells Buffy that the military wants him back, and the helicopter is leaving at midnight with him on it unless Buffy gives him a reason to stay.
-Buffy is furious at this ultimatum and says nothing — it takes a What the Hell, Hero? talk from Xander to put aside her pride and chase after Riley, but she arrives at the helipad too late.
+Buffy is furious at this ultimatum and says nothing—it takes a What the Hell, Hero? speech from Xander to put aside her pride and chase after Riley, but she arrives at the helipad too late.

 - Stalker with a Crush: Spike's sinister shadow-lurking finally pays off when he catches Riley sneaking away to the vampire brothel.